TudorUrsachi9505/David-Banu-Portfolio/README.md

 # David-Banu-Portfolio
 ## Synopsis

 This is my personal website.
-You can find it at [davidbanu](https://www.davidbanu.com).
 I've build it with bootstrap, javascript, jquery, a little php for the forms, and less.
 It includes an About section, a Portfolio, a Skills and a Contact section.

 ## How to get this project
 If you want to copy and use this project, fork it.